 The parents of a child born out of wedlock and not legitimated owe the child necessary maintenance, education, and support.
 They are also liable for the child's medical expenses.
-The father is also liable to pay the expenses of the mether's programmy and

 The father is also liable to pay the expenses of the mother's pregnancy and confinement.